slemonide/LoveTTS/README.md

 #### todo:
 + cross-platform
 + support different voices
-+ make sure dynamic libs are installable
++ make sure dynamic libs are installable/findable when Love2D runs

 #### license:
 &nbsp;&nbsp;this may have to be GPL because of espeak, gimme a sec lol